 (Public Law 112-240)

-signed by President Obama on January 2, 2013, provides a two-year extension of KETRA, made retroactive to January 1, 2012 and extended to December 31, 2013.
+signed by President Obama on January 2, 2013, provided a two-year extension of the Enhanced Charitable Deduction for Contributions of Food Inventory to December 31, 2013.

 Technical Tax Correction for S Corporations